OFF (Proximal) Newton-type Methods with Inexact Derivatives for Unconstrained Optimization: Introduction

 unconstrained optimization problems

 and its finite-sum form

 under the condition that both gradients and Hessians are approximated.

-Optimization methods with inexact gradients and Hessians have been studied in literature.
-For instance, relevant works can be found in~\citep{DGN13,D22,GJT25b,HWWM24,SRB11} for Problem~\eqref{eq:ncm}, and in~\citep{ACDFSS20,BGMT22b,BDKKR22,DA08,LLHT23,RM19} for Problems~\eqref{eq:ucfun} or~\eqref{eq:fs}.
-For strongly convex finite-sum problems~\eqref{eq:fs}, Roosta and Mahoney~\citep{RM19} proposed sub-sampled Newton methods with sampled gradients and Hessians.
-Exact evaluation of the objective function values is required to determine the step size.
-Research on the proximal Newton method and the regularized Newton method with inexact gradients and Hessians remains relatively limited.
-Numerous studies have shown that the accuracy of the (noisy) objective function is significantly more critical to ensure convergence than that of the computed (noisy) derivatives~\citep{BGMT22,BGMT23,BGMS19,CS17,CMS17}.
-The evaluation of the objective function may have similar computational cost to the gradient evaluation. \textit{In this paper, we propose an OEF variant of the proximal Newton method for Problem~\eqref{eq:ncm}, which only requires approximate gradients and Hessians.
-The global and local convergence rates under high-order metric subregularity assumption of the proposed method are identical to those of its counterparts that use exact function values and derivatives.
-Furthermore, we derive an OEF regularized Newton method for Problems~\eqref{eq:ucfun} and~\eqref{eq:fs}, which can be regarded as a special case of the OEF Proximal Newton-type method applied to these problems.
-The local Q-linear/superlinear convergence rate is attainable.
-By appropriately designing the accuracy criterion for the approximate gradients and Hessians, the OEF regularized Newton method attains local quadratic convergence when applied to the strongly convex problem~\eqref{eq:ucfun}, which improves the convergence rate obtained in~\citep{RM19}. }
+Optimization methods equipped with inexact gradients and Hessians have been extensively investigated in literature.
+For instance, relevant studies for Problem~\eqref{eq:ncm} are presented in~\cite{SRB11,DGN13,D22,HWWM24}, studies dedicated to Problems~\eqref{eq:ucfun} and~\eqref{eq:fs} can be found in~\cite{RM19,BDKKR22,BGMT22b,LLHT23,BGMT25,GJT25b,GJT25c}.
+For strongly convex finite-sum problems formulated as~\eqref{eq:fs}, Roosta and Mahoney~\cite{RM19} developed sub-sampled Newton methods that employ sampled gradients and Hessians, wherein accurate computation of objective function values is mandatory for step-size determination.
+Research on the proximal Newton and regularized Newton methods with inexact gradients and Hessians remains relatively limited.
+Numerous studies have shown that the accuracy of the (noisy) objective function is considerably more critical for guaranteeing algorithm convergence compared with that of noisy computed derivatives~\cite{CS17,CMS17,BGMS19,BGMT22,BGMT23}.
+Notably, the computational cost incurred by objective function evaluation is comparable to that of gradient evaluation.
+Representative methods relying on inexact derivatives are summarized in Table~\ref{tab:summethods}.
+Nevertheless, the inexact conditions for approximate derivatives vary throughout the literature.